Guide

 Per-type/subtype counts, AFI breakdown, peer summary, timestamp range, and BGP message type distribution.

-bin/ze-analyze analyze statistics test/internet/ripe-updates.*.gz
+bin/ze-analyze statistics test/internet/ripe-updates.*.gz

 filter